2oka4/Test_task/README.md

 ##  How to Run

 ### Requirements
-- Python 3.10+
-- Ollama running locally with `llama3.2` and `gemma3:12b` models available
+- Ollama running locally with `llama3.2` and `gemma3:12b` models downloaded
 - `pip install -r requirements.txt`